Also Serving Blepharoplasty Patients in Everett & Bellingham

 Dr. Grant will examine you during your consultation and discuss what you dislike about your eyelids.
-If you are an appropriate candidate, you can then devise a surgical plan for you.
+If you are an appropriate candidate, you can then devise a surgical plan together.

 During the consultation, we may use the Canfield Mirror imaging software to simulate how your eyes will look after the surgery.

 Eyelid surgery is an outpatient procedure that is usually performed using IV anesthetic and sedation, but some limited eyelid procedures can be done in the office setting with just local anesthesia.
 You will be able to go home on the same day as your surgery.

 Lower blepharoplasty may require an incision under the lower eyelashes or on the underside of the lower eyelid (called transconjunctival blepharoplasty).
 In either case, the scar is well-hidden.
 Lower eyelid surgery is intricate and requires a great deal of skill.
 Prior to surgery, the incision lines are marked as are areas from which excess tissue is to be removed.
 Excess fat or loose skin is removed and the surrounding muscles can be adjusted if needed.
 Once the surgical modifications have been made, the incisions are sutured together.

 For those who have fine lines on the lower eyelid, he can perform what is called a “skin pinch” to make the skin smoother.
 Only a local anesthetic and no sedation is required for this simple procedure if it is done independently of other blepharoplasty techniques.

-Dr. Grant may suggest that some patients have a chemical peel or laser resurfacing after eyelid surgery or use specific skin care products for the area around the eyes to address fine lines and wrinkles on the surface of the skin.
+Dr. Grant may suggest that some patients have laser resurfacing after eyelid surgery or use specific skin care products for the area around the eyes to address fine lines and wrinkles on the surface of the eyelid skin.